open-horizon/exchange-api/README.md

 ## Changes in 1.119.0

 - Fix issue 213: hzn exchange node update (PATCH) wipes out registeredServices if input bad
-- Implemented issue 239: Remove requirement of token in Node PUT for updates

 ## Changes in 1.118.0